Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/1-introduction.md

 ## PetaLinux Tools

-The PetaLinux Tools offer everything necessary to customize, build, and deploy embedded Linux solutions on Xilinx processing systems.
+The PetaLinux tools offer everything necessary to customize, build, and deploy embedded Linux solutions on Xilinx processing systems.
 For more information, see the [Embedded Design Tools](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-design-tools.html) web page.

 The PetaLinux Tools design hub provides information and links to documentation specific to the PetaLinux Tools.
 For more information, see [Embedded Design Hub - PetaLinux Tools](https://www.xilinx.com/cgi-bin/docs/ndoc?t=design%2Bhubs%3Bd%3Ddh0016-petalinux-tools-hub.html).

-**How Zynq Devices Simplify Embedded Processor Design**
+## How Zynq Devices Simplify Embedded Processor Design

 Embedded systems are complex.
 Hardware and software portions of an embedded design are projects in themselves.
 Merging the two design components so that they function as one system creates additional challenges.
 Add an FPGA design project to the mix, and your design has the potential to become complicated.